Stuck with a Clogged Sink in Toronto? Follow These Tips!

 - Sewer camera inspection: This non-invasive tool allows your qualified plumber to inspect the interior of your pipes.
 A flexible camera is attached to a cable and lowered down the drain line, or the sewer trap to access your residential sewer lateral.
 The sewer camera allows us to assess your pipe’s age, material, and condition and also locate the clog.
 With additional tools, we’ll be able to complete a damage and leak detection service as well.
 If we determine that your stubborn kitchen sink clog is related to other parts of your plumbing, we’ll suggest drain cleaning services.

 - HydroScrub® Jetting: Hydro jetting is a cutting-edge technology that our Toronto plumbers use to clean the interior of pipes.
 Not only does it break through clogs, but the water jets of 3000 psi can also cut through tree roots and clear the walls from mineral deposits, sludge, and other stubborn debris that standard plunging and snaking won’t clear.
-When hiring Mr. Rooter’s professional drain cleaning to tackle a clogged sink, Toronto property owners can also benefit from cleaner waste lines throughout their home and get the peace of mind knowing that their sewer line is in a good condition.
+When hiring Mr. Rooter’s professional drain cleaning to tackle a clogged sink, Toronto property owners can also benefit from cleaner waste lines throughout their homes and get the peace of mind of knowing that their sewer line is in good condition.

 Tips for Preventing Sink Blockage